 705 BCE- Sargon II’s successor, King Sennacherib, makes Nineveh the capital of Assyria.

 668 BCE- A great library is constructed in the city of Nineveh by King Ashurbanipal, the last great king of Assyria.

-626 BCE- Assyria plunges into disrepair after the death of Ashurbanipal.
+626 BCE- Assyria plunges into disrepair after the death of King Ashurbanipal.

 616 BCE- Nabopolassar becomes king after wrestling control of the city of Babylon from the Assyrians.
-Under his reign, the Babylonian Empire reaches its zenith and prospers.
+Under his reign, the Babylonian Empire prospers and reaches its zenith.

 539 BCE- Cyrus sets his eyes on the city of Babylon.
-He conquers them and catapults his Persian Empire into a truly great one.
+He conquers them and catapults the Persian Empire into a truly great one in the region.

 522 BCE- The Persian King Darius I takes the Persian Empire to an even higher height.
 With the help of his governors (Satrap), Darius rules wisely.

-518 BCE- Persopolis becomes the capital and administrative hub of the Persian Empire under Darius I.
+518 BCE- Persepolis becomes the capital and administrative hub of the Persian Empire under King Darius I.

-490 BCE- Darius I begins to become a thorn in the flesh of the Greeks.
-He completely destroys the Greeks army at the Battle of Marathon.
+490 BCE- King Darius I begins to become a thorn in the flesh of the ancient Greeks.
+However, he unexpectedly loses to the Greek (Athenian army) at the Battle of Marathon.

-480 BCE- Xerxes I hopes to emulate his predecessor, Darius I, but he falls flat on his face.
+480 BCE- King Xerxes I hopes to emulate his predecessor, Darius I, but he too falls flat on his face.
 His army gets repelled by the Greeks.

 333 BCE- Alexander the Great and his army move across the Mediterranean taking control of places like Egypt and the great Persian Empire itself.